lunaynx/PolyPatcher/README.md

 # Miscellaneous
 - **Remove Ground Foliage** - Stop plants/flower from rendering.
 - **1.12 Farm Selection Boxes** - Replace the selection box for crops with the 1.12 variant.
 (Only works on Hypixel & Singleplayer) *default
+- **Exclude Cacti from 1.12 Boxes** *(not in original)* - Exclude cacti from the 1.12 selection box changes, as it would actually shrink rather than increase in size. *default
 - **Remove Water FOV** *(not in original)* - Remove FOV change when underwater. *default
 - **FOV Modifier** - Allow for modifying FOV change states.
 - **Sprinting FOV** - Modify your FOV when sprinting.